BMR Calculator

 - Sex — Males typically have a higher BMR due to greater lean mass and higher testosterone.

-- Body size — Larger bodies burn more calories at rest simply because there is more tissue to maintain.
+- Body size — Larger bodies burn more calories at rest because there is more tissue to maintain.

 - Dieting history — Prolonged calorie restriction can reduce BMR through metabolic adaptation.